 Maintain recommended load capacity of the truck.
 You need to inspect your trucks to ensure they carry the right weight.
 Optimal loads, optimal driving speeds, and driving conditions make it easier for the trucks to brake easily and comfortably.

 Sometimes, it is necessary to take the pressure off your linings.
-If your vehicle is manually transmitted, you can use engine braking.
+If your vehicle uses a manual transmission, you can use engine braking.
 It will increase your linings’ service life since you will only use them during emergency braking.

 Avoid riding your trucks or machines’ brakes.